wavemaker/docs/learn/hybrid-mobile/device-variables.md

 ### DataSync Service Operations

+#### **exportDB**
-**exportDB**: Offline database is saved as zip in ‘Downloads’ folder in Android.
+Offline database is saved as zip in ‘Downloads’ folder in Android.
 In IOS, zip is stored in ‘Documents’ folder so that one can export from iPhone via iTunes.
 For the file to be visible in iTunes, File sharing needs to be enabled for the app in iOS preferences.

 | **Behavior** | **Description** |
 | --- | --- |